-Visit the “birth place” of Berlin: the Nicolai Quarter (in German: Nikolaiviertel) is located between the Spree river and the town hall with the imposing Nicolai Church in the center.
+Visit the “birth place” of Berlin: the Nicolai Quarter (in German: Nikolaiviertel) which is located between the Spree river and the town hall with the imposing Nicolai Church in its center.
 After the destruction during WWII, the quarter was later rebuilt as a kind of open air museum with numerous nice coffees and restaurants with local cuisine.
 On this city tour we will show you this piece of the old, original Berlin.
 Among other sites, we will visit the house of Gotthold Ephraim Lessing, the “dragon slayer”, the “most beautiful corner” of Berlin and the smallest alley of the city.

 - Private tour

 - Historic district of Berlin

 Date and time: